top of page

 Your company's main revenue must come from a qualified trade or business, like technology, manufacturing, or retail.

 It must be an active U.S. C-Corporation.
-Service-based businesses like financial services, hospitality, farming, and consulting are generally not eligible.
-The table here provides a clear breakdown.
+Service-based businesses, like financial services, hospitality, farming, and consulting, are generally not eligible.
+The table here provides a breakdown of eligible vs. ineligible industries.

 Did the Company Meet the Asset Test When I Got My Stock?

 The rules have become more generous as of July 2025.
 For "Legacy" shares issued before the new law, the company's gross assets must have been below $50 million.
-For shares issued after the new law, the cap is a more generous $75 million, indexed to inflation.
+For shares issued after the new law, the cap is $75 million (indexed to inflation).

-This test applies immediately before and after you receive your stock, meaning if you acquired your shares via stock options, on your exercise date.
-Also, a company's valuation is not the same as its gross assets.
+This test applies immediately before and after you receive your stock.
+If you acquire shares via stock options, this applies on your exercise date.
+Note that a company's valuation is not the same as its gross assets.
 A company with a high valuation could still have qualifying book assets, as shown below.
 New cash from a funding round counts, so the timing of your exercise is critical.

 Do I Own Stock or Just Options?